connervieira/Arachnid/README.md

 ## Special Thanks

-I'd like to thank Brenda Maya for writing the code that powers the web crawler built into Arachnid.
+I'd like to thank Brenda Maya for writing the majority of the code that powers the web crawler built into Arachnid.
 However, it should be made clear that she doesn't necessarily endorse Arachnid or V0LT itself, and is simply the original developer of the code.
 The code has been heavily modified.
 You can find her original code on her GitHub at [bmaya1](https://github.com/bmaya1)